patryklbn/portfolio-assessment/setup.md

 The configuration is appropriately set up for our project.
 However, it does have some limitations.
 Working as a team on a multi-platform app using different machines can introduce inconsistencies.
 Each team member needs to ensure regular updates and proper management of platform-specific SDKs, such as Xcode for iOS/macOS development.
 To eliminate the risk of inconsistency, using containers—like Docker, for example, could be an effective solution.

 ### Difficulties and Resolutions
 During the configuration, I encountered a difficulty.
 Since GitHub removed support for using passwords to authenticate Git operations this year, I had to generate a Personal Access Token (PAT).
-I did this by navigating to **Settings > Developer Settings > Personal access tokens** to authenticate during the cloning of a repository (Fig. 7).
-Once the token was generated, I then removed the website password stored in the macOS keychain and replaced it with the newly generated token (Fig. 8).
+I did this by navigating to **Settings > Developer Settings > Personal access tokens** to authenticate during the cloning of a repository (Fig. 11).
+Once the token was generated, I removed the website password stored in the macOS keychain and replaced it with the newly generated token (Fig. 12).

 <figure>
   <img src="https://github.com/patryklbn/portfolio-assessment/blob/master/images/8.png?raw=true" alt="PAT">
-  <figcaption><b>Fig.7 - Generating PAT - Generating Personal Access Token</b></figcaption>
+  <figcaption><b>Fig.11 - Generating PAT - Generating Personal Access Token</b></figcaption>
 </figure>
 <br>
 <br>
 <br>
 <figure>
   <img src="https://github.com/patryklbn/portfolio-assessment/blob/master/images/9.png?raw=true" alt="Keychain">
-  <figcaption><b>Fig.8 - Keychain - Replacing old website password with generated token</b></figcaption>
+  <figcaption><b>Fig.12 - Keychain - Replacing old website password with generated token</b></figcaption>
 </figure>